TypeStrong/typedoc/site/development/index.md

 ### Converters

-TypeDoc converts the syntax tree created by TypeScript into its own structure of {@link "TypeDoc API".Models.Reflection | Reflections} to allow themes and serialization to work with a standard object format.
+TypeDoc converts the syntax tree created by TypeScript into its own structure of {@link Models.Reflection | Reflections} to allow themes and serialization to work with a standard object format.
 Conversion is done primarily in three files.

 -   [symbols.ts](https://github.com/TypeStrong/typedoc/blob/master/src/lib/converter/symbols.ts) - contains converters for each `ts.Symbol` that is exported from entry points.
 -   [types.ts](https://github.com/TypeStrong/typedoc/blob/master/src/lib/converter/types.ts) - contains converters for `ts.Type`s and `ts.TypeNode`s.